top of page

 Re-entering the workforce after a long hiatus?
 This is the perfect opportunity for a summary statement at the top, outlining your best skills and accomplishments.
 Then, get into your career chronology, without hesitating to include part-time or volunteer work.

 Don’t try to creatively fill in gaps on your resume.
-For example, if you took time out of the workforce to raise kids, don’t list your parenting experience on your resume, à la “adeptly managed the growing pile of laundry” (we’ve seen it).
+For example, if you took time out of the workforce to raise kids, don’t list your parenting experience on your resume.
 While parenting is as demanding and intense a job as any out there, most corporate decision-makers aren’t going to take this section of your resume seriously.

 Finishing Touches